-Encourage greater enforcement of the Indian Arts and Crafts Act and continue to pursue local-level policies that complement these laws.to protect Native American artists from the
+Encourage greater enforcement of the Indian Arts and Crafts Act and continue to pursue local-level policies that complement these laws.to protect Native American artists from the misrepresentation of fakes as authentic.

-Create an e-commerce marketplace fo Santa Fe artists and artisans.
+Create an e-commerce marketplace for Santa Fe artists and artisans.